Quantco/datajudge/docs/source/getting_started.rst

 and `WithinRequirement <https://datajugde.readthedocs.io/en/latest/api/datajudge.requirements.html#datajudge.requirements.WithinRequirement>`_
 respectively.

-These methods are meant to be mostly self-documenting through usage of expressive parameters.
+These methods are meant to be mostly self-documenting through the usage of expressive parameters.

 Note that most ``Constraint`` s will allow for at least one ``Condition``.
-A ``Condition`` can be thought of as a conditional event in probability theory or a filter/clause in a datbase query.
+A ``Condition`` can be thought of as a conditional event in probability theory or a filter/clause in a database query.
 Please consult the doc string of ``Condition`` for greater detail.
 For examples, please see ``tests/unit/test_condition.py``.

 Many ``Constraint`` s have optional ``columns`` parameters.
 If no argument is given, all available columns will be used.

 Defining limitations of change